-The four different package sizes of SmofKabiven are intended for patients with high, moderately increased or basal nutritional requirements.
-To provide total parenteral nutrition, trace elements, vitamins and possibly electrolytes (taking into account the electrolytes already present in SmofKabiven) should be added to SmofKabiven according to the patient's need.
+The four different package sizes of SmofKabiven Electrolyte Free are intended for patients with high, moderately increased or basal nutritional requirements.
+To provide total parenteral nutrition, trace elements, vitamins and possibly electrolytes should be added to SmofKabiven Electrolyte Free according to the patient's need.